Building Material Distributors, Inc. · Prepared for Jay Carter & Mary Nail · March 2026

 What doesn't change

 The migration modernizes the platform, not the business logic.
-Everything your users depend on is preserved.
+Everything your users depend on is preserved — validated side-by-side in Stage 0 before anything is decommissioned.

 📐